tycrek/degoogle/degoogle.md

 - Podcasts:
   - [Darknet Diaries](https://darknetdiaries.com/) (by Jack Rhysider) - Beautifully crafted, bone-chilling episodes highlighting real-life hackers and their stories.
 Covers privacy topics a fair bit.
   - The WAN Show (Linus Tech Tips) - Not specifically privacy, but they cover all sorts of tech news.
+  - [The Privacy, Security, & OSINT Show](https://inteltechniques.com/podcast.html) - "This weekly podcast presents ideas to help you become digitally invisible, stay secure from cyber threats, and make you a better online investigator."
 - Other:
   - [xkcd](https://xkcd.com/) - They have comics for *everything*.
   - System32 Comics [Instagram](https://www.instagram.com/system32comics/) and [Reddit](https://www.reddit.com/r/System32Comics/) - Comedic computer comics.